sjspencer56/mtg_artgen/README.md

 --scale:

   The amount the latent variables should be changed.
-Changes start to become apparent with a scale value of around 5, and output starts to become extremely nisy with a scale above 15
+Changes start to become apparent with a scale value of around 5, and output starts to become extremely noisy with a scale above 15

+EXAMPLE CALL: python gen_images.py --checkpoint=vqvae_200.pt --transform_class=red --mode=minmax --scale=7.5 --minmax=1500